Carolingian church: Orientation

-The orientation of churches with the alter towards the east and the entrance from the west (a standard that had been the norm in Byzantine for a while) also begin to become the standard within the Frankish world in this period linked to religious reforms such as the adoption of the roman liturgy.
+The orientation of churches with the altar towards the east and the entrance from the west (a standard that had been the norm in Byzantine for a while) also begin to become the standard within the Frankish world in this period linked to religious reforms such as the adoption of the Roman liturgy.

 Plan of St. Gall

 The plan of Saint Gall is an architectural drawing of a monastic compound created between 820–830CE.
 It features, churches, houses, stables, kitchens, workshops, brewery, infirmary, and a place for bloodletting.
 The complex was apparently meant to house about 110 monks, 115 lay visitors, and 150 craftsmen and agricultural workers.
 Despite never having been built it can inform historians to what the "ideal" Carolingian Benedictine monastic community might have looked like.
 It is possible to see the Benedictine Rule being applied in the architectural design.
 One of the major aspects of the rule of St Benedict is the removal from worldly life and a dedication to prayer, meditation and study.
 This required that the planned monastery would be self sufficient.
 Accordingly, the Plan features 40 ground plans which not only feature the monastic buildings (basilica, cloister, abbot's house and cemetery) but also secular buildings for the use of lay workers and visitors.

 The cloister occupies the center of the Plan.
 It is placed in the southeast aligning itself with the sacred east and with the poor (the accommodation for pilgrims and the poor is placed in the east just beneath the cloister – away from the worldly commodities and pleasures of the secular elite).

 The structure of the cloister is highly symbolic.
 Firstly, it is a closed space looking inwards to its own center where a savin tree is placed – sauina – illustrating the ideal of a monk's experience removed from the world.
 Secondly, it is foursquare and four paths lead from its covered galleries to the centre – semitae per transuersum claustri quattuor – symbolising Jerusalem and its four rivers.